wilnn/Traffic-Monitor/README.md

 * Includes a **worker** running on **AWS Lambda Function** that sends notifications to the user when new traffic incidents appear.
 The function is invoked using **AWS EventBridge** every 1 minute.
 * Includes one online 10 MB MySQL database.
 * All come at no cost!
 Each cloud and online service has been carefully chosen and set up to minimize the cost due to using them ($0 paid until now).

+## How It Works
+* Users provide locations, time intervals, and email addresses on the website.
+This information is sent to the server for validation and stored in the database, and a confirmation email will be sent to the user when everything is all set.
+The user will start receiving emails every "time interval" if the worker program detects changes in traffic in the given locations.
+* The users can also enter their email into the second form on the website to stop receiving emails!